Hinduism in Pakistan: Kalasha people

-Nanakpanthis
+Baloch Hindus

-Nanakpanthi are Hindus who revere Guru Nanak, the founder of Sikhism along with Hindu gods.
-Today, a large fraction of Sindhi Hindus consider themselves Nanakpanthi.
+Only a minority of Baloch people follows Hinduism.
+There are ethnic Hindu Balochs among the Bugti, Marri, Rind, Bezenjo, Zehri, Mengal, and other Baloch tribes.
+They also live under the Balochi tribal system.

 Balmiki Hindus

 The Valmiki or Balmikis are Hindu worshippers of Valmiki, the author of The Ramayana.
 Most Valmiki Hindus converted to either Christianity or Islam after the partition.
 However, many of those who converted still worship Valmiki and celebrate Valmiki Jayanti.
-The most important centre for worship of Valmikis in Pakistan is Valmiki Mandir in Lahore.
+One of the major temple dedicated to Valmiki in Pakistan include the 1200 year old Valmiki Mandir in Lahore.
 Most of the Balmikis (or Valmikis) belonged to the Schedule Caste.

 Pashtun Hindus

 In the early times, before the Islamic conquest of Afghanistan, most of the modern-day Pashtun people followed to the Hindu Religion.
 Though due to the repeated Islamic invasion in the Pakhtun areas, most of them have converted to Islam or migrated to other parts of the Asia.
 Still, there is a small Pashtun Hindu community, known as the Sheen Khalai meaning 'blue skinned' (referring to the color of Pashtun women's facial tattoos), migrated to Unniara, Rajasthan, India after partition.
 Prior to 1947, the community resided in the Quetta, Loralai and Maikhter regions of the British Indian province of Baluchistan.
 They are mainly members of the Pashtun Kakar tribe.
 Today, they continue to speak Pashto and celebrate Pashtun culture through the Attan dance.
+Currently in Balochistan there are Pashtun Hindus.
+They are called Sanzari Hindu, which is a Hindu sub-tribe of Kakar Sanzarkhel pashtun tribe.
+The Chaman city situated in the Afghan border also hosts Pashtun Hindu community.